Ko Tarutao, Thailand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C and O. Ensure that you pick the necessary kind.
-The majority of adapters currently sold are simply plugs and expect your devices to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you pick the correct kind.
+Many adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 • Power bank for devices